Kevin Tubbs, founder of Hemp Plastic Company, sees bioplastics among the "green" protagonists of the near future.

 His company specializes in flexible bioplastic packaging containers made from hemp processing by-products.

 "We expect to lead the market in hemp bioplastic," says Tubbs.
-“There is a lot of waste in heart crops and hemp oil.
-This is why I started experimenting with waste products: I make construction hemp and bioplastic from them. "
+"There is a lot of waste in heart crops and hemp oil.
+That's why I started experimenting with waste products: I make building hemp and bioplastics from them."

 Bioplastics, a clean way to go

 La bioplastic, meaning any plant-based plastic, biodegradable, or both, replaces the fossil-based carbon in plastic with carbon from renewable sources such as corn or hemp.
 Tubbs, which now produces around 450 tons of bioplastic per week, is confident that hemp bioplastic will overtake petroleum-based raw polymer in the coming decades.